AI Video Camera Jitter and Unwanted Pan Fix

 # Final Cut Pro

-Stabilization crops slightly, so generate at 10 to 15 percent higher resolution than your delivery target.
+Stabilization crops slightly, so generate at 10 to 15 percent higher resolution than your delivery target to absorb the crop.

-• Watch at 25 percent speed; frame corners should stay still.
+• Watch at 25 percent speed; the frame corners should stay still.

-• Pause at frame 1 and frame 96; the framing should be identical.
+• Pause at frame 1 and the last frame (frame 96 on a 4s/24fps clip); the framing should be identical.

-• Three clips at the same settings should all be locked, not just one lucky seed.
+• Generate the same settings three times; all three should be locked, not just one lucky seed.

 • A teammate watching the clip should not notice any camera motion.